• Skip to primary navigation

 Where: Various locations.

 There’s loads of murals, mosaics, and other street art around town.
 They could easily fill up their own site.
-The most famous and oldest ones are Jeremiah the Frog and I Love You So Much, but there’s loads more I’ve shared a good link above, but you might want to google around – they change often!
+The most famous and oldest ones are Jeremiah the Frog and I Love You So Much, but there’s loads more.
+Have a look at Visit Austin’s guide for a self-guided tour of some of the most instagrammable murals in town.

 Uniqueness: Unique artist-created forts for you and the kids to explore.